jumphone/BEER/README.md

 ## 2. Analyze Multiple Batches

-This function is just an iteration of "Analyze Two Batches".
+This function is an iteration of "Analyze Two Batches".

 We compare each batch with the batch having the largest cell number.